Associate Professor of Strategy

 12. Jen Brown and Dylan Minor.
 October 2014.
-“Misconduct in Financial Services: Differences across Organizational Forms” (under review)
+“Misconduct in Financial Services: Differences across Organizational Forms”

 ABSTRACT: We examine misconduct in a financial services market with price taking experts.
 Using sales complaint data for exclusive and independent insurance agents, we find that exclusive insurance agents working for large branded firms are more likely to be the subject of a justified sales complaint, relative to independent experts, despite doing substantially less business.
 In addition, more experienced experts attract more complaints per year.
 We propose a market-level model in which price-taking experts extract surplus based on the value of their firm’s brand and their own skill.